ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

 # Validation on Extrinsic Benchmarks
 To be updated!

+# Reproduce the Evaluation
-# Create the context-preserving prefix tree
+## Create the context-preserving prefix tree
 Step 1: Build a context-preserving prefix tree from any existing dataset
 ```
 python collect_prefix_tree.py